A leaseholder is someone who owns a lease and does not own the land around their home or the building that their home is in.

 - carry out all external repairs, maintenance and major works and recharge a share of the cost of this work to you

 - leasehold service charges

-Service charges are your share of the costs of services provided by us to your block and/or your estate.
+Service charges are your share of the costs of services provided by us to your block.
 What you pay for depends on the location of the property and the different services provided to the building you live in.

 For more information on leaseholder service charges click here